 According to Duggan McDonnell, the drink was created by Duncan Nicol at the Bank Exchange and Billiard Saloon in San Francisco.
 Made with pisco brandy, pineapple, lime juice, sugar, gum arabic, and distilled water, it’s a cocktail that tastes like lemonade but packs a punch.

 Alongside craft beer, fish tacos are a culinary staple in San Diego and one of the most iconic foods from California.

 The predecessor to the fish taco we know today is the Baja-style fish taco which is classically made with battered and fried white fish served in a corn tortilla with shredded cabbage, sour cream (or mayonnaise), salsa, and lime.

 It’s said that deep-frying fish was introduced to the Baja region of Mexico by Asian immigrants.
 The Baja-style fish taco came out of mid-century Mexico but it’s hotly debated as to whether it’s from the town of Ensenada or San Felipe.
 Though you can find fish tacos pretty much everywhere, we still feel that the best place to get them outside of Mexico is in San Diego.

 The concept of a sour-style bread that naturally ferments dates back millennia to ancient Egypt but it became popular during the California Gold Rush.
 San Francisco sourdough-style bread is so treasured because the foggy climate provides the ideal climate for creating a flavorful loaf.

-Last but certainly not least is the Santa Maria-style tri-tip sandwich.
-You already know that tri-tip is a cut of beef created in California and key to Santa Maria-style barbecue so it's only natural that a sandwich with those origins would be equally adored.
+Last but certainly not least, the Santa Maria-style tri-tip sandwich is on our list of iconic foods from California.
+You already know that tri-tip is a cut of beef created in California and key to Santa Maria-style barbecue so it’s only natural that a sandwich with those origins would be equally adored.